Ria424/developers-animatesdk-docs/FLfile_object/FLfile10.md

 #### Description

-Method; converts a filename in a platform-specific format to a file:/// URI.
+Method; Converts a filename in a platform-specific format to a file:/// URI.

 #### Example

-The following example converts a filename from a platform-specific format to a file:/// URI, which is passed to outputPanel.save():
+The following example converts a filename from a platform-specific format to a file:/// URI, which is passed to `OutputPanel.save()`:

 ```javascript
 var myFilename = "C:\\outputPanel.txt";